 I saw a pending transaction – why is it gone and the transaction isn't showing at all?

 Usually transactions post before the pending transaction expires.
-However, the merchant may not claim the funds before the pending hold is released.
-If this is the case, it's important to remember your available balance no longer reflects the pending transaction and will be reduced again when the transaction posts to your account.
+However, the merchant may not claim the funds before the hold is released.
+If this is the case, it's important to remember your available balance no longer reflects this transaction and will be reduced again when the transaction posts to your account.

 Are there pending transaction that aren’t card transactions?